okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-prerequisites/index.md

 ## Okta Workflows

 Tutorial 6 requires your production org to have [Okta Workflows](https://www.okta.com/platform/workflows/) enabled.
-To determine if it is enabled already:
+To determine if it's enabled already:

 1. Open the Admin Console for your production org.
 2. Choose **Workflow** from the menu.